robinsmith3/k8s-lab/README.md

 ## Docker

-image at : toplard/my-flask-api
+image at : toplard/my-flask-api:latest

-### Build the image
-docker build -t my-flask-api:latest .
-### Test it locally
-docker run -p 5000:5000 my-flask-api:latest

 ## Add a proper Postgres database backend
-- adapt our Flask API to use a proper database backend instead of the basic _in-memory_ items list we have now
+- adapt our Flask API to use a proper database backend instead of the basic _in-memory_ items list
-- use PostgreSQL as the database since it’s widely used, reliable, and pairs well with Kubernetes
-- integrate it into the MicroK8s setup
-- update the Flask app to use SQLAlchemy (an ORM for Python), and adjust the deployment accordingly

 ### Caveats
 - ask Grok to place postgres pwd into secrets
-- ditto for Temporary storage; ask to adapt to use PersistentVolume for production

 ## Add production level security
 - we allready have TLS and k8s secrets running well on Ingress